The real Fae of Europe: separating folklore from fantasy

 These beings attach themselves to a human household and can be either beneficial or troublesome.

-- English/Scottish: The Brownie is the classic domestic spirit of this region.
+• English/Scottish: The Brownie is the classic domestic spirit of this region.
 It's a solitary, helpful being that performs chores at night in exchange for a bowl of milk or cream.
-They are famously averse to being given clothes, which they see as an insult, and will abandon a house if treated disrespectfully.
-While often confused with them, the related Urisk is a wilder spirit, more commonly found near lonely pools, though it might occasionally perform similar tasks for a nearby farmstead.
+They are famously averse to being given clothes, which they see as an insult and will abandon a house if treated disrespectfully.

-These Fae are specifically associated with death, disaster or misfortune.
-While many cultures have them, the Gaelic traditions of Ireland and Scotland feature some of the most famous examples.
+These Fae are specifically associated with death, disaster or misfortune and the Gaelic traditions of Ireland and Scotland feature some of the most famous examples.

 From Irish Folklore: